rchavarria/trip-planner/README.markdown

 One can customize URL mappings simply by editing a groovy file: `UrlMappings.groovy`.
 This will allow you to specify how URL's map to certain actions in your Controllers.

+### Testing in grails

+Every time you create a domain class, or a controller, or a service, ... grails create a test class for you.
+You can use these test classes to perform integration tests of your newly created code.

+Don't test grails code, or grails generated code.
+The effort is not worthy.
+Focus on test your own code.

+To create a unit test, that is, a test to exercise a single class, not in a full and running environment, you can use the command `grails create-unit-test trip.planner.MyTestUnit`

+### Testing domain classes

+Some methods, and properties of domain classes that are usefull to test them:

+        assert !domainClass.validate()
+        assert domainClass.hasErrors()
+        // search for a field called hotel that contains errors def badField = domainClass.errors.getFieldError('hotel')
+        assert badField != null
+        // search for the error message code telling that the hotel field is blank def code = badField.codes.find { it == "domainClass.hotel.blank" }
+        assert code != null

+### Error messages

+You can find a properties file describing all error messages in the following paht `grails-app/i18n/messages.properties`